 Based on this information, the Authority hired Princeton Hydro in April 2018 to prepare an Aquatic Plant Management Plan for the Manasquan Reservoir.
-This plan will be available in early 2019.
+The results of this three year project will be available in 2020.

-The herbicide application is expected to begin on or about June 7th .
-There will be one application per month through October.
-The NJ licensed pesticide applicator for this project is Black Lagoon from Bordentown, NJ.
+A total of 4 herbicide applications will be made from mid-May through July.
+The NJ licensed pesticide applicator for this project is SOLitude Lake Management.
 Signage will be posted at the boat launch during and after application.
 The Authority has developed educational signage to post in the same locations.